jina-ai/jina/docs/how-to/monitoring.md

 f.to_k8s_yaml('config')
 ```

-This will create a `config` folder containing the kubernetes yaml definition of the Flow.
+This will create a `config` folder containing the Kubernetes YAML definition of the Flow.

 ```{seealso}
 You can see indepth how to deploy a Flow on kubernetes {ref}`here <kubernetes>`
 ```

-Then deploy the Flow
+Then deploy the Flow:

 ```bash
 kubectl apply -R -f config